 As Trump Proposes Tax Cuts, Kansas Deals With Aftermath Of Experiment

-Kansas Gov. Sam Brownback is notorious for what is known as the Kansas Experiment, a bold effort to assert the power of limited government.
+Kansas Gov. Sam Brownback is notorious for what is known as the Kansas experiment, a bold effort to assert the power of limited government.

-In 2012, the Republican governor pushed reforms through the state legislature that dramatically cut income taxes across the board.
+In 2012, the Republican governor pushed reforms through the state Legislature that dramatically cut income taxes across the board.
 Brownback boasted the plan would deliver a "shot of adrenaline" to the Kansas economy.

 But the opposite happened.

-Revenues shrank, and the economy grew slower than neighboring states and the country as a whole.
+Revenues shrank, and the economy grew more slowly than in neighboring states and the country as a whole.
 Kansas' bond rating plummeted, and the state cut funding to education and infrastructure.

-Last year, the Republican-controlled state legislature voted to roll back the tax cuts, but Kansas is still dealing with the aftermath of this bold experiment.
+Last year, the Republican-controlled state Legislature voted to roll back the tax cuts, but Kansas is still dealing with the aftermath of this bold experiment.
 State lawmakers are now seeking to close a $900 million budget gap over the next two years.

-Burdett Loomis, a political scientist at the University of Kansas, says the experiment was as much a political play as much as it was about governing.
+Burdett Loomis, a political scientist at the University of Kansas, says the experiment was as much a political play as it was about governing.

 "My personal thought here is that Brownback came back to Kansas from the [U.S.] Senate to demonstrate that Kansas could be this small government heaven on Earth, that would help him honestly run for president in 2012," Loomis says.

-Note: A previous version of this story misspelled Lt.
-Gov. Jeff Colyer's last name as Coyler.